New Jersey Water Quality at a Glance

 PFAS “Forever Chemicals”

-Health Effects: Linked to kidney and testicular cancer, liver damage, immune system suppression, high cholesterol, thyroid disease, and developmental effects in children and fetuses
+Health Effects: Linked to kidney and testicular cancer, liver damage, immune system suppression, high cholesterol, thyroid disease, reproductive issues, and developmental effects in children.
+The EPA confirmed in 2025 that PFOA is likely carcinogenic to humans following review of over 780 studies.

 Legacy Industrial Contaminants